 PS: My old boss from 1998 interviewed me for his Management / Leadership Blog last year.
 We talked about my first year in leadership and how to be successful.
 Here’s the link: https://managermojo.com/make-people-successful/.

-PPSS: And if you want to see what Factor 8 does with live training for managers and leaders, contact John Healy: email@example.com.
+PSS: And if you want to see what Factor 8 does with live training for managers and leaders, contact us at firstname.lastname@example.org.